Anime Motivation isn’t always about what’s positive and cheerful.

 There’s also Netflix and similar companies who “may” jump into the fray of anime.
 That includes companies like Apple who’ve shown interest in buying Sony (which means they’d own Funimation).

 More so than Funimation, I get the feeling Netflix and companies like it are trying to create original anime that’s BETTER than homegrown anime in Japan.
-With the hopes of turning it into a “science” so they can eliminate the need to buy licenses from Japan.
+With the hopes of turning it into a “science” so they can eliminate the need to

 That would mean Japanese anime wouldn’t be needed and they’d control the market in the west.
 And in the end that would mean a sugar coated product.